lheim/CPGAI-Figures/README.md

 # CPGAI-Figures

-Repository for the figures of "Computing Power and the Governance of AI".
+Repository for the figures of the forthcoming paper "*Computing Power and the Governance of AI*".